-Not too much longer after the war of putting Adelphia back together started I found myself being promoted to a corporate position before ultimately promoted a second time to VP.
+Not too much longer after the war of putting Adelphia back together started, I was promoted to a corporate position before ultimately being promoted a second time to VP.
 We were moving, getting things done.
 Although changing the old company culture was difficult, we made progress.
-Oh there were and have been “last stands” in many corners of the company.
-But for the most part the company was moving in new areas and in allot of cases breaking ground in places the industry wasn’t going.
+There were and have been “last stands” in many corners of the company.
+But for the most part, the company was moving into new areas and, in a lot of cases breaking ground in places the industry wasn’t going.

 The company announced over a year ago that two sisters in the industry were buying our assets.
-We’re now within the thirty day window of which the final transaction will take place, or so they say.
+We’re now within the thirty-day window in which the final transaction will take place, or so they say.
 This is the time to be thankful, not to be sorrowful.
-Yea sure, we were working on some really cool shit and having fun doing it.
-And yea, we’ve built a family while sharing 40+ hours a week together.
+Yeah, sure, we were working on some really cool shit and having fun doing it.
+And we’ve built a family while sharing 40+ hours a week together.
 But the flip side is the relationships and the learning.

 And there are those that have left us already.
-Without Timmay we would never have built the web assets to support our marketing and business strategy.
+Without Timmay, we would never have built the web assets to support our marketing and business strategy.
 He’s a poor fantasy football player, but we miss his music.
-Julie was with us only one year.
-But boy did she leave her mark!
+Julie was with us for only one year.
+But boy, did she leave her mark!
 She launched our new ad product like only a Texan rustlin’ a steer can do.
-I don’t know if I’ll ever make a better hire the rest of my career.
+I don’t know if I’ll ever make a better hire for the rest of my career.

-The first person I interviewed with back in 1999 was Jack.
-It was at Erways Restaurant in Coudersport and it was cold.
-I thought I was interviewing for a consumer job.
-About half way through breakfast I realized that it was ad sales marketing.
+The first person I interviewed back in 1999 was Jack.
+It was at Erways Restaurant in Coudersport, and it was cold.
+I thought I was interviewing for a consumer marketing job.
+About halfway through breakfast, I realized that it was ad sales marketing.
 I don’t see how Jack saw any value in me after botching that interview.
-Six years later I’m forever grateful for the support and trust he has placed in me to get things done.
+Six years later, I’m forever grateful for the support and trust he has placed in me to get things done.
 I wouldn’t have had this ride if it weren’t for him.